Blinorot/pytorch_project_template/README.md

 - [Report branch](https://github.com/Blinorot/pytorch_project_template/tree/report): Guidelines for writing a scientific report/paper (with an emphasis on DL projects).

+- [Seminar on R&D Coding](https://youtu.be/sEA-Js5ZHxU): Seminar from the [LauzHack Deep Learning Bootcamp](https://github.com/LauzHack/deep-learning-bootcamp/) with template discussion and reasoning.

 ## Credits

 This repository is based on a heavily modified fork of [pytorch-template](https://github.com/victoresque/pytorch-template) and [asr_project_template](https://github.com/WrathOfGrapes/asr_project_template) repositories.